Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Volumes-API.md

 ## Modifying an existing Volume

-Volumes store their [Volume Components](Volume-Components.md) in a [Volume Profile](Volume-Profile.md).
-So, to modify the properties of a Volume Component, such as [Fog](Override-Fog.md),  you need to first retrieve the Volume Profile.
+Volumes store their [Volume Overrides](Volume-Components.md) in a [Volume Profile](Volume-Profile.md).
+So, to modify the properties of a Volume Override, such as [Fog](Override-Fog.md),  you need to first retrieve the Volume Profile.
 There are two ways to do this:

 ### Shared Volume Profile access